We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 The following day we were ready to begin our adventure.
 We are now barge shopping in France, Belgium, and Holland.
 We will post a photo as soon as we have purchased our barge.

-We are feeling pretty good about the way that things are moving right along.
+We are feeling pretty good about how things are moving right along.
 We have been in Europe for less than one month, and we already have a barge in dry-dock that is passing inspections and will soon be ours.
 We have a home in a small village with friendly neighbors, a bank account in the local bank, a French teacher, and a daily routine.

 We are happy to be staying here for a few months while the barge undergoes remodeling/painting and a name change as soon as we think of the right one.
 We are getting acclimated to life in France.
 Fortunately, we are starting in a village with a slow pace.
-With everything being foreign, it could be overwhelming living in a big city.
+With everything being foreign, living in a big city could be overwhelming.
 It has been part good fortune and part research and planning that has helped everything fall into place so quickly.

 It certainly was good fortune that brought us to our guest house.
 We are in the small village of Saint-Symphorien-sur-Saône, located in the Burgundy region of France, 30 minutes south of Dijon.
 It is just a 10-minute drive to Saint-Jean-de-Losne, where we bought our barge from the boat broker, H2O.